-New research in the journal Cell says the crop we eat today began 8–9 million years ago after a rare natural mix between two wild plants in South America: an ancestor of tomatoes and a small group called Etuberosum.
+New research in the journal Cell says the crop we eat today began 8–9 million years ago after a rare natural mix between two wild plants in South America, in what scientists describe as a case where tomato mated potato at a genetic level: an ancestor of tomatoes and a small group called Etuberosum.
 Neither parent made tubers.
 But when their genes combined, a new organ formed underground the tuber and the first potatoes appeared in the Andes.

 This clear finding helps explain how one of the world’s most important foods began and why it became so successful in tough places.
 The work also shows how hybridization, or mating between different species, can quickly create new traits.